Cro Release History

 Make matching of the

-header's value case-insensitive, so as to permit theWebSocket
+Upgradeheader's value case-insensitive, so as to permit theWebSocketsome servers send instead ofwebsocket.

 Add documentation for Cro::HTTP::Test